By Nicola Wright

 There are a few ways you can do this: have them work side-by-side with a potential co-worker for an afternoon on a real project; ask them to take a coding test; if you have a few candidates to assess, arrange a mini-hackathon.

-But don’t get too hung on up testing; according to Sam, having a technical conversation is often better than an exam.
+But don’t get too hung on up testing; having a technical conversation is often better than an exam.

 Bad hires cost time and money; in a sector where talent isn’t easy to come by, hiring an employee who doesn’t work out can be even more devastating to your business.